Immunization (vaccination) clinic

 Travel immunizations

 If you live in Greater Sudbury, please contact your health care provider or the Northeast Ontario Medical Offices for international travel immunization consultation services.
-If you live outside of Greater Sudbury, please call our Immunization Services Line at 705.522.9200, ext.
-458 or your primary care provider.
-For information about publicly funded vaccine eligibility, visit our online vaccination record portal to access or report vaccination records, or call 705.522.9200, ext.
-458.
+If you live outside of Greater Sudbury, please contact us or your primary care provider.

 School immunizations

-Every year, our public health nurses visit schools across our district to immunize students in Grades 7 and 8 against hepatitis B, meningococcal disease, and human papillomavirus (HPV).
-Consent forms and fact sheets are sent home with every student at the beginning of the school year.
-Consent forms and fact sheets are also digitally available.
-Learn more about vaccinations required to attend school and download the consent forms.
+Every year, public health nurses visit schools across the service area to immunize students in grades 7 against hepatitis B, meningococcal disease, and human papillomavirus (HPV).
+Consent forms and fact sheets are sent home with students at the beginning of the school year.
+Learn more about immunizations required to attend school and access the consent forms and fact sheets digitally.

-Immunization clinics for students requiring vaccines for school attendance
+Clinics for those requiring immunizations for school and child care attendance

-Public Health collects, reviews, and maintains immunization records for all students in schools in our communities as outlined in the Immunization of Schools Pupils Act, 1990, (ISPA).
-Each year, usually beginning in January, immunization records are assessed to ensure that students enrolled in school have the vaccines that are required for attendance.
-Parents are notified by letter if Public Health is missing vaccine information for students.
-Special immunization clinics are held for students who require vaccinations.
+Each year, immunization records are assessed to ensure that children and youth enrolled in licensed child care settings and schools have the vaccines that are required for attendance.
+Parents and guardians will be notified if Public Health is missing vaccine information for their child.
+Dedicated appointments are held for those who require vaccinations.

-When a child receives a vaccine, the parent or guardian is responsible to report it to Public Health.
+When a child receives a vaccine outside of a Public Health clinic, the parent or guardian is responsible to report it to Public Health.
 Health care providers do not report this information to Public Health.
+You have several options to report your child’s vaccinations.